The National Advisory Board

 MR. RAMON CASIPLE

-Is the Founder and Executive Director of Institute for Political and Electoral Reform (IPER) in Manila, Philippines
+Mr. Casiple is the Founder and Executive Director of Institute for Political and Electoral Reform (IPER) in Manila, Philippines.
+IPER acts as a pioneering organization for the genuine emocratization of governance and the empowerment of the citizenry through parliamentary and electoral struggles.

 ATTY.
 RUFUS B. RODRIGUEZ

-is the former House Representative of the Second District of Cagayan de Oro City.
+Atty.
+Rodriguez is the former House Representative of the Second District of Cagayan de Oro City.
 He is also currently elected as the National President of the Centrist Democratic Party of the Philippines: Ang Partido ng Tunay na Demokrasya.
+He was also a chairman of the Ad-hoc Committee of the Bangsamoro Basic Law.

-Rufus B. Rodriguez graduated as Summa Cum Laude with the degree in Economics at the De La Salle University, and ranked as number 7 in the 1981 Bar Exams.
+He was a student at the U.P.
+College of Law, a member of the Order of the Purple Feather Honor Society from 1st to 4th year.
+He graduated in the 1981 Bar Examinations with grades of 90% in three bar subjects namely: Commercial Law, Criminal Law and Labor Law.
+Atty.
+Rodriguez graduated as Summa Cum Laude with the degree in Economics at the De La Salle University, and ranked as number 7 in the 1981 Bar Exams.
 He finished his Master of Laws and graduated as Magna Cum Laude in Columbia Law School in New York.
+Rodriguez was appointed as the head of the Bureau of Immigration by President Joseph Estrada in 1998, and served in that capacity until 2001.